psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specialisations-for-non-template-members-of-class-template.md

 ---
 uuid: urn:uuid:09e7137d-33df-4c82-bfde-574f3289bea6
-title: >-
-  Providing Explicit Specialisations for Non‐Template Members of Class Template
+title: Providing Explicit Specialisations for Non‐Template Members of Class Template
 tags: [C++, Generic Programming]
-description: &description >-
-  It is a well-known fact that you can provide explicit specialisations for function templates and class templates.
-But it was a total surprise to me that you can define explicit specialisations for non‐template members of class template without specialising the class template itself!
+description: &description 'It is a well-known fact that you can provide explicit specialisations for function templates and class templates.
+But it was a total surprise to me that you can define explicit specialisations for non‐template members of class template without specialising the class template itself!'
 excerpt: *description
 image:
   url: &url /img/pages/goethe-schiller-monument.jpg
   path: *url
-  name: &name Goethe – Schiller Monument, Syracuse, New York State
+  name: &name <i>Goethe – Schiller Monument</i>, Syracuse, New York State
   alt: *name
 ---

-C++ is full of surprises (albeit not always good ones). {{ page.description | escape }}
+C++ is full of surprises (albeit not always good ones). {{ page.description }}

 ## Technical Details